Author: Dana Edwards

 “It’s only the first day of middle school, Jake.”
 Then she looked back down at her book and said, “It’s likely to go downhill from here.”

 After lunch, came Language Arts and the payload of all classes—Physical Education.
-Several guys from my baseball team were in my PE class along with two more Comets.
+Several guys from my baseball team were in PE with me, along with two more Comets.
 I was hoping that even though the PE unit was volleyball, I could find a way to demonstrate my superb athletic ability…or just avoid looking stupid.

-But the best part of the past seven hours was that I didn’t see or even hear Harold the entire day.
+But the best part of the past eight hours was that I didn’t see or even hear Harold McGee the entire day.
 Not once!

 Harold was on the “accelerated track” and I was on the “regular track.”
 Accelerated meant you were pretty smart—and on the second floor—and regular meant, well, you were regular.
 Regular was fine by me, especially if it meant I’d get to meet new kids without Harold ruining it for me.

 Reading, especially about baseball, always seemed to calm Harold down.
-If he was upset or anxious over something—which was often—he’d read a book and it seemed to snap him out of whatever was bugging him.
+If he was feeling stressed or anxious over something—which was often—he’d read a book and it seemed to snap him out of whatever was bugging him.

 I turned back around, hoping he hadn’t seen me looking.
 He was fine.
 I was great.
 And this was going to be one fantastic year.